nogicn/BalkanLinGOlang/README.md

 ## BalkanLingo but in GO
-Rewrite of [https://github.com/nogicn/BalkanLingo]{a group project} in golang
+Rewrite of [BalkanLingo](https://github.com/nogicn/BalkanLingo) in Go.

 ### Admin Account:
 - **Email:admin@balkanlingo.online**